-Policy CD-1.9: Exterior lighting (except traffic lights, navigational lights, and other similar safety lighting) shall be minimized, restricted to low intensity fixtures, shielded and directed down so that no light shines beyond the boundary of the property.
+Policy CD-1.9: Exterior lighting (except traffic lights, navigational lights, and other similar safet Commented [JM4]: These changes were recommended in th lighting) shall be minimized, restricted to low intensity fixtures, and shielded and directed dow CCC LCP Guidance so that no light shines beyond the boundary of the property.
 No night lighting shall be permitted directly over marine waters.
 All outdoor lighting shall be shorter wavelength "bird friendly" lighting that avoids attracting birds at night.